SankaranarayananMurugan/spring-security-guide/13. Permission Based Access - Remove Role-based access/README.md

 # Permission Based Access - Remove Role-based Access

+## Coarse grained access control

 We know software requirements tends to change over a period of time.
 And this is applicable for non-functional requirements like Security as well.
 We gave coarse grained access control to a couple of APIs using Roles.
 Any change in the Security requirements in terms of securing the APIs will require us to modify the code by updating the `HttpSecurity` configuration.

-For example, it is valid for a Student to view the list of instructors and get the list of courses filtered with the selected instructor.
-In this scenario, we have to update `HttpSecurity` configuration as below:
+For example, it is valid for a Student to view the list of instructors and get the list of courses filtered by the selected instructor.
+In this scenario, we have to secure the List Instructors API for both Admin and Student users as below:

 ```
 http